siudej/pyqt-weather-splash-screen/README.md

 ![applet](doc/panel.png)

-The script provides short updates to CommandRunner to be showed on a panel.
+The script provides short updates to CommandRunner to be showed on a panel (current weather, and the next few hours).
 It also provides a click action so that clicking on the applet opens the application window.

 Add the following as the command: